Market Cap vs Enterprise Value

 In simple words, enterprise value is the total price of buying a company as it calculates the accurate value of a company.

 The formula to calculate EV would be;

 Enterprise Value = market value of common stock or market cap + market value of preferred shares + total debt (including long and short-term debt) + minority interest – total cash and cash equivalents.

 Enterprise Value = Market Capitalization + Debt + Minority Shares + Preferred Stock – Total Cash and Cash Equivalents

 For example, have a look at JPMorgan Chase.
-Its cash and cash equivalent is very high.
+It’s cash, and cash equivalent are very high.
 This results in its enterprise value to be less than the market capitalization.

 Top 12 Enterprise Value Companies

-Below is the list of companies with top enterprise values.
+Below is a list of companies with top enterprise values.